Raoshwill99/btcs/README.md

   - Cool-down periods for large transactions
   - Cancellation of pending transactions if circumstances change

+## Spending Limits (NEW)

+The new spending limits feature provides granular control over transaction amounts:

+- Each owner can have an individual spending limit set by the contract owner.
+- When submitting a transaction, the amount is checked against the sender's spending limit.
+- Transactions exceeding the sender's spending limit will be rejected.
+- This feature enables:
+  - Hierarchical control within organizations
+  - Risk management for shared wallets
+  - Gradual increase of privileges for new owners

 ## Usage

 To interact with this smart contract, you'll need to use a Stacks wallet and have STX tokens for transaction fees.
 The contract can be deployed on the Stacks blockchain, after which you can interact with it using its contract address.

+When submitting a transaction, you need to specify:
+1. The amount (which must be within your spending limit)
+2. The recipient's address
-When submitting a transaction, you now need to specify a `lock-until` parameter, which should be a future block height.
-You can use the `get-current-block-height` function to determine the current block height.
+3. A `lock-until` parameter, which should be a future block height

+You can use the `get-current-block-height` function to determine the current block height when setting time-locks.

+The contract owner can set spending limits for each owner using the `set-spending-limit` function.

 ## Future Enhancements

 In upcoming iterations, we plan to implement:
-- Spending limits
 - Role-based access control

 ## Development